dascentral/dotfiles/README.md

 ### Uses

-The "uses" notion is new (to me) and not quite the same as "dotfiles" but here are a few I'm jotting down briefly to come back later and explore.
+The "uses" notion is new (to me) and not quite the same as "dotfiles" but here are a few I'm jotting down briefly so that I can come back later and explore in more detail.

 * [Wes Bos](https://wesbos.com/uses)
 * [Jeffrey Way](https://laracasts.com/blog/laracasts-uses)